edbalogh/metl-api/docs/executions.md

 ----------------------|----------|------------------------------------------------------------
-id                    | Guid     | unique id for this job (generated during creation if not provided) name                  | String   | a name to identify the job executionId           | String   | id of the execution object that is being used for this job classPathList         | Array    | id of classpaths to be included in this job execution applicationClass      | String   | scala class that is being executed applicationJar        | String   | the jar file that is being used in the submit call for this job
+id                    | Guid     | unique id for this job (generated during creation if not provided) name                  | String   | a name to identify the job executionId           | String   | id of the execution settings object that is being used for this job execution classPathList         | Array    | id of classpaths to be included in this job execution applicationClass      | String   | scala class that is being executed applicationJar        | String   | the jar file that is being used in the submit call for this job